Loading...

 ACCESSIBILITY

-If you use a textphone you can phone NHS 24’s 111 services (18001 111).
+If you use a textphone, you can contact NHS 24 on 18001 111.

-If you’re deaf but want to use the phone service you can use the Contact SCOTLAND-BSL interpreting video relay service
+If you’re deaf but want to use the phone service, you can use the Contact Scotland BSL interpreting video relay service

 SIGNPOSTING